20 Best Trap Workout and Exercises for Mass and Strength

 The cable upright row is a movement that targets many of the large muscles in the upper back and shoulders, which is key for many movements in strength, power, and fitness sports.

-Upright rows are an exercise that nearly everyone can do using a wide variety of grip widths.
+Upright rows are an exercise that nearly everyone can do using various grip widths.

 Cable machines keep tension on the muscles throughout the entire range of motion, ultimately increasing muscle activation and hypertrophy.